bohanl/fsdl-project/csep590c-report.md

 ## Introduction
 ---

-In a database query optimzer, cardinality estimation has become critical to determine an optimal query plan.
-Most of commercial and  open source databases collect statistics using histograms with hueristics to estimate cardinality.
+In a database query optimizer, cardinality estimation has become critical to determine an optimal query plan.
+Most of commercial and  open source databases collect statistics using histograms with heuristics to estimate cardinality.
 However, this approach usually has the following problems:

-* Histograms and hueristics approach tends to require data to be unformaly distributed.
+* Histograms and heuristics approach tends to require data to be uniformly distributed.
 This is usually not the case in real customer databases.
 * These statistics usually do not capture the relationships among dependent columns without explicit instructions from users.
-* The estimation errors are always amplied as queries get more complex.
+* The estimation errors are always amplified as queries get more complex.

 This project report shows that *supervised* deep learning techniques can be applied to solve this problem and achieve a better cardinality estimate than MySQL.